-Each workshop can be offered at an introductory or more advanced level in order to cater to the readiness levels and prior knowledge of participants.
-Workshops can also be offered in a lecture style or in a more inquiry-based, active-learning approach.
+With advance notice most workshops can be offered at an introductory or more advanced level in order to cater to the readiness levels and prior knowledge of participants.

 Additionally, all of the workshops outlined below can easily be adapted for educators or community members seeking a presentation grounded in important issues in American society, history and literature.